-And then we have early cauda equina, where essentially there is normal bladder, bowel and sexual function, but there is some sensory loss in the perineum or early changes in initiating micturition.
+And then we have early cord recliner, where essentially there is normal bladder, bowel and sexual function, but there is some sensory loss in the perineum or early changes in initiating micturition.
 So initiating peeing.
-So, again, your index of suspicion starts to rise, you're going from a suspected cauda equina to something that you now think is the very early signs.
-And that's why whenever somebody comes in with what you think, is a disk problem with some radicular symptoms, it's always worth asking about bladder and bowel and does it feel normal for you, and particularly if the symptoms are starting to develop in terms of, you know, I go for a wee, I stand or sit there for a little while before anything happens.
-And then eventually I start to get a trickle, you know, you should start to think about whether that's an early sign of cauda equina syndrome.

-As opposed to at my age where I'm just wondering why I'm there.

-But that is a very valid point is that, you know, when particularly men get to certain age, the prostate becomes a bit of a problem and then initiating micturition can be an issue anyway.
-But that would be relatively normal for that person, they would have a month's or a year long history of struggling to initiate paying.
-But if it's something that suddenly happened in the last week or two, and is concurrent with their onset of their back problems...

-And either way, you want to investigate it.

-Yes, unless they have a known benign prostatic hypertrophy, but it's been going on for ages and ages.
-And that is just normal for them to stand there for a little while thinking about it before anything happens.
+So, again, your index of suspicion starts to rise, you're going from a suspected code requirement to something that you now think, is the very early signs.
+And that's why whenever somebody comes in with what you think, is a disk problem with some ridiculous symptoms, it's always worth asking about bladder and bowel and what's you know, does it feel normal for you, and particularly if the symptoms are starting to develop in terms of, you know, I go for a we, I stand or sit there for a little while before anything happens.
+And then eventually I start to get a trickle, you know, you should start to think about whether that's an early sign of quarter requirements syndrome, as opposed to at my age.
+I'm just wondering why.
+And that's, but that is, that is a very valid point is that, you know, when particularly men get to certain age, the prostate becomes a bit of a problem and then initiating micturition can be an issue anyway.
+But that would be relatively normal for that person, they would have a months or a year long history of struggling to initiate paying.
+But if it's something that suddenly happened in the last week or two, and is concurrent with their onset of their backprop, and either way, you want to investigate if it's a recent, yes, unless they had unless they have a known benign prostatic hypertrophy, but it's been going on for ages and ages.
+And that that is just normal for them to stand there for a little while thinking about it before anything happens.

-Are you going to talk to us about the questions which you might ask in order to elicit this later on?

-Yes, because that is really important.

-They're difficult questions to ask.

-They can be but I think if the patient understands why you're asking them, and you contextualise the questions, then they make perfect sense.
-If you just say to the patient, are you enjoying a healthy sex life and they're sitting there in raging back pain, that doesn't make any sense.
-But if you explain why you're asking the question about the sensory supply to the genitalia, from the sacral nerves and that impact on their sexual function can result from compression of those nerves.
+Are you going to talk to us about the questions which you might ask in order to elicit this?
+Yes, yeah, because that is really important.
+Yeah.
+The difficult questions to ask they can be they can be but I think if the patient understands why you're asking them, and you contextualise the questions, then they make perfect sense.
+If you just say to the patient, are you enjoying a healthy sex life and they're sitting there and raging back pain?
+That That doesn't make any sense.
+But if you explain why you're asking the question about the sensory supply to the genitalia, from the sacral nerves, yeah.
+And that impact on their sexual function can result from from compression of those nerves.
 They're more likely to answer the question and be honest about the answer.

-Do you think there's a possibility that we could encourage sort of catastrophisation through this or is that the least of our problems with cauda equina?
+Do you think there's a there's a possibility that we could encourage sort of catastrophize ation through this or is that the least of our problems with quarter requirement?

-Yeah, and it's a very good question, and we don't want to risk over medicalising things which need not be.
+Yeah, and it's, it's a very good question, and we don't want to risk over medicalizing things which need should not be.
 But again, that comes down to the manner in which you ask the questions and the way in which you either reassure somebody that you're not concerned about the problem, given the answers and the examination, or you are concerned.
 And I think, you know, confidence in the way that you reassure somebody gives that patient good reasons to go away and feel reassured or to feel that you're doing the right thing by referring them on.